F-1 Optional Practical Training (OPT)

-The average USCIS processing time to issue the OPT Employment Authorization Document (EAD) is 90 days.
-However, it can take longer, especially during busy processing times.
+The average USCIS processing time to issue the OPT Employment Authorization Document (EAD) is 2.5 months to 5 months.
 Visit the USCIS Processing Times website for the most up to date processing times.
 There is no way to expedite an OPT application.

 I forgot to send my OPT application to USCIS within the 30-day deadline.